Documentation Guidelines

 Note

 While GitHub supports viewing .md and .rst content with your browser on the github.com site, markdown and reST extensions are not recognized there, so the best viewing experience is through the OPEA Project documentation github.io website.
+The github.io site also provides navigation and searching that makes it easier to find and read what you’re looking for.

 You can read details about reStructuredText and Sphinx extensions, and markdown and MyST extensions from their respective websites.

 This document provides a quick reference for commonly used markdown and reST with MyST and Sphinx-defined directives and roles used to create the documentation you’re reading.
+It also provides best-known-methods for working with a mixture of reStructuredText and markdown.

 Markdown vs. RestructuredText

 Both markdown and ReStructureText (reST) let you create individual documentation files that GitHub can render when viewing them in your browser on github.com.
-Markdown is popular because of it’s familarity with developers and is the default markup language for StackOverflow, Reddit, GitHub, and others.
+Markdown is popular because of it’s familiarity with developers and is the default markup language for StackOverflow, Reddit, GitHub, and others.
 ReStructuredText came from the Python community in 2001 and became noticed outside that community with the release of Sphinx in 2008.
 These days, reST is supported by GitHub and major projects use it for their documentation, including the Linux kernel, OpenCV and LLVM/Clang.

 ReStructuredText is more fully-featured, much more standardized and uniform, and has built-in support for extensions.
-The markdown language has no standard way to implement complete documentation systems and doesnt have a standard extension mechanism, which leads to many different “flavors” of markdown.
+The markdown language has no standard way to implement complete documentation systems and doesn’t have a standard extension mechanism, which leads to many different “flavors” of markdown.
 If you stick to the core and common markdown syntax (headings, paragraphs, lists, and such), using markdown is just fine.
 However, slipping in raw HTML to do formatting (such as centering) or using HTML for tables creates problems when publishing to the https://opea-project.github.io site.
 The MyST parser provides extensions to markdown that integrated well with Sphinx, so we use this as a bridge for the markdown content within the OPEA project.

 Within the OPEA documentation, we use both markdown and reST files for the documentation “leaves”.
 We rely on reST for the documentation organization trunk and branches, through the use of the reST toctree directives.